Alberta's hunting community plays a vital role in wildlife management in the province.

 It is important that hunters continue a tradition of responsible hunting practices while keeping well informed about current hunting regulations and requirements.

 To obtain a printed copy of the Alberta Guide to Hunting Regulations or the Alberta Hunting Draws, visit a licensing issuer in Alberta.

-Hunting on Public and Private Lands
+Hunting on Crown and private lands

-Information for Aboriginal Hunters
+Information for Indigenous hunters